matebuteler/android_device_samsung_star2qltechn/README.md

 The Samsung Galaxy S9+ (codenamed "star2qltechn") is a top of the line device from Samsung.
 It was announced in February 2018 and was released in March 2018.

+This is a bringup of Nyotaaa's tree, from dotOS, to LineageOS to allow building that rom for the star2qltechn and star2qlte.
 ## Device specifications

 | Feature                 | Specification                                                   |